oemof/tespy/doc/installation.rst

 =======

 Installation instructions for Mac OSX are not available, yet.
-If you want to share your knwolegde on the installation and fill this gap, feel free to contact us.
+If you want to share your knowledge on the installation and fill this gap, feel free to contact us.